Hudhayfah ibn al-Yaman: Death

+Legacy and Hadith scholarship

 Hudhayfah Ibn Al-Yaman felt the sources of good in life were easily recognizable for those desiring good but evil was deceptive and often difficult to perceive.
 He warned people to struggle against evil with their heart, hands and tongue.
 Those who stood against evil only with their hearts and tongues, and not hands, he considered as having abandoned a part of truth.
 Those who hated evil only in their hearts but did not combat it with their tongues and hands forsook two parts of truth and those who neither detested nor confronted evil with their hearts, tongues or hands he considered as physically alive but morally dead.

 Speaking about the heart, he once said: "There are four kinds of hearts.
 The heart that is encased or atrophied.
 That is the heart of the kafir or ungrateful disbeliever.
 The heart that is shaped into thin layers.
 That is the heart of the munafiq or hypocrite.
 The heart that is open and bare and on which shines a radiant light.
 That is the heart of the mumin or the believer.
 Finally there is the heart in which there is both hypocrisy and faith.
 Faith is like a tree which thrives with good water and hypocrisy is like an abscess which thrives on pus and blood.
 Whichever flourishes more, be it the tree of faith or the abscess of hypocrisy, wins control of the heart."